oroinc/documentation/management_console/system/configuration/system/integrations/google_integration_settings.rst

 Google Hangouts
 ---------------

-In the Google Hangouts section, provide the following details:
+In the :ref:`Google Hangouts <user-guide-hangouts>` section, provide the following details:

 +-----------------------+-----------------------------------------------------+
 | **Option**            | **Description**                                     |